leo-bauer/personal_website2/research.md

 ### Recent Projects

+* [Converting SRDP Faction IDs into UCDP Actor IDs](/conversion): A table that allows for the conversion of SRDP faction IDs into UCDP actor IDs.

 * [Scraping Data on Peaceful Revolution Protest in East Germany](/protest): A webscraper in Python to collect protest data on the 1989-1990 Peaceful Revolution in the German Democratic Republic.

 * [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.